Catholic lay organisations: List of Catholic lay organisations

+Catholic congresses

+Martin Spahn and Thomas Meehan, in a 1913 Catholic Encyclopedia article, provide a historical survey of national and international Catholic Congresses taking place against changing social and political backgrounds since the mid-nineteenth century.
+The first "Catholic congress" to which they refer took place in Germany in 1848.
+Internationally, "general congresses" and "Eucharistic congresses" have taken place in various locations.

 Union of Prayer

-Union of Prayer was a previous term for some Roman Catholic lay ecclesial movements.
+The term Union of Prayer referred to some Roman Catholic lay ecclesial movements.
 They tended to be archconfraternities aiming at the conversion of various groups to Catholicism.
 Some of these included: